Russia travel advice

 Migration card

-You must complete a migration card upon your arrival in Russia.
+You should receive a migration card upon your arrival in Russia.
 These cards are usually distributed on flights and trains entering Russia or at points of entry, but sometimes they are not available, even at major international airports.
-Even if that’s the case, you are responsible to find a migration card and fill it out.
-You must keep and carry part B of the migration card throughout your stay.
+Even if that’s the case, you are responsible to find a migration card and fill out a migration card.
+You must keep and carry the stamped part of the migration card throughout your stay.
 The card is required for hotel registration.

 If the police request to see your migration card, you must comply.
 You must present it, your passport and your registered visa.
 You must also present the card to border officials upon departure.